 - You’ve paid with a gift card: Contact the issuer of the gift card and ask to speak with the fraud department if they have one.
 If not, tell the customer service representative that you’ve been the victim of a scam and ask if they can refund your losses.
 Do not throw away the gift card or gift receipt.

-- You sent a wire transfer through a service: Contact Western Union, MoneyGram, or the company you’ve used to and tell them it was fraudulent and part of a scam.
+- You sent a wire transfer through a service: Contact Western Union, MoneyGram, or the company you’ve used and tell them it was fraudulent and part of a scam.
 Request they reverse the wire transfer and return your funds.

-- You sent a wire transfer through your personal bank: Call your bank immediately.
+- You sent a wire transfer through your bank: Call your bank immediately.
 Report the wire as fraudulent and ask if they can freeze or reverse the wire transfer and return your money.

 - You’ve sent money through a cash app like Venmo: Report the fraud to the company directly to see if they can reverse the payment.
 If you linked your debit/credit card to the app, you would also need to report the fraud to your bank or credit card company and ask to reverse the charge.